: Implementation of Special Educational Needs in Mainstream School’s One-day conference for SENCO’s and school leaders

 - cornwall

-Our 3‑day programme has been designed to empower settings to effectively implement evidence informed strategies for pupils with SEN. Cornwall Research School and The Special Partnership Trust have co-constructed this programme with the following aims for settings:
+Our one-day programme has been designed to empower settings to effectively implement evidence informed strategies for pupils with SEN. Cornwall Research School and The Special Partnership Trust have co-constructed this programme with the following aims for settings:

 SEN Director at Special Partnership Trust